awslabs/aws-iam-generator/README.md

 ### `users:` section

-#### An example of a user that is not a member of a group, and has a managed_policy directly attached.
+#### An example of a user that is not a member of a group, and has a managed_policy directly attached

 ```yaml
 users: